Federal GRC Engineering

 OSCAL (Open Security Controls Assessment Language) is a NIST standard that converts federal compliance documentation from Word and PDF into machine-readable JSON, XML, and YAML.
 Seven models cover the full authorization lifecycle, from control catalogs through assessment results.
 FedRAMP RFC-0024 mandates OSCAL submissions for all cloud service providers by September 30, 2026.
 Organizations starting now have time to build the capability deliberately.
 Organizations waiting until August will convert under deadline pressure.

 Understanding OSCAL starts with understanding what it is not.
 OSCAL does not replace NIST SP 800-53, FedRAMP baselines, or any control framework.
 It provides the language for expressing those frameworks, and the compliance artifacts that document adherence to them, in formats that machines can read, validate, and exchange without human interpretation.
-The seven models that make up the core OSCAL standard each correspond to a stage of the compliance lifecycle.
+The eight models that make up the core OSCAL standard each correspond to a stage of the compliance lifecycle.
 Together, they convert the full authorization workflow from a document process into a data pipeline.

 What OSCAL Is: The Machine-Readable Compliance Standard Explained